 Malta started its journey to become the top jurisdiction in 2002 when they launched their EU gaming license which makes it possible for foreign companies to relocate to Malta and start offering their iGaming services to the countries that are included in the European Union.
-Having this said is Malta the best alternative for a company that wants to offer iGaming services to EU member states.
-Many of the companies also have additional licenses that make it possible to offer services in the UK, Spain, Italy and Canada which have national licenses.
-Apart from this we also like the fact that taxes in Malta are quite low compared to other European countries, the friendly Maltese people speak English and we can enjoy over 300 days of sun each year and a mild winter climate.
+Having this said is Malta the best alternative for a company that wants to provide iGaming services to EU member states.
+Many of the companies also have additional licenses that make it possible to offer services in the UK, Spain, Ital, and Canada, which have national licenses.
+Apart from this we also like the fact that taxes in Malta are quite low compared to other European countries, the friendly Maltese people speak English, and we can enjoy over 300 days of sun each year and a mild winter climate.

 How’s life in Malta?

 Living in Malta is an experience like no other.
 On this small island where west meets east, you’ll see limestone houses of character alongside modern high-rise block of flats, at the same time tailors and tech firms being door-to-door.
 During a walk alongside the famous “The strand” will you hear more languages than you can count.
-The Maltese public services are offering a high standard and the healthcare system, in particular, is often praised to be amongst the best in Europe.
-One must experience this lovely island for him/herself but if you close your eyes and imagine that the UK (United Kingdom) and Italy had a baby together, maybe that would be Malta.
+The Maltese public services are offering a high standard and the healthcare system, in particular, is often praised for being amongst the best in Europe.
+One must experience this lovely island for him/herself, but if you close your eyes and imagine that the UK (United Kingdom) and Italy had a baby together, maybe that would be Malta.

 Malta’s weather and climate

 The Maltese islands benefit from a climate that offers warm and sunny weather more or less all year round.
 People from Scandinavia would say that the summer season starts at the end of March and continues until the end of November.
 During the warmest period in July-August-September, it becomes sweltering, and temperatures up to 35 degrees Celsius are average during this period.

 Here you can check out some average temperatures.